Writing Tips: Keep a Reading Journal

 - Increases retention

 Most writers already practice regular journal writing.
-There’s no reason you can’t start including your reading entries there, or, if you like to keep things neatly separated, start a separate reading journal.
-Use a Word document, start a blog.
+There’s no reason you can’t start including your reading entries there, or if you like to keep things neatly separated, start a separate reading journal.
+Use a Word document, launch a blog, crack open a notebook.
 The important thing is that you record your thoughts and your reactions or observations about what you’ve read.

 Creative Writing Ideas and Journal Writing